reclaimed/CapsUnlocked/README.md

 * Shift+CapsLock as CapsLock (for those who love to shout sometimes)

 ### Download and install
-There's no installer at the moment, so just [download](https://github.com/reclaimed/CapsUnlocked/releases/download/0.5/CapsUnlockedPreview.zip) it, unpack and run.
+There's no installer at the moment and to get it to work you need to download it, unpack and run.

 It's not a portable, though, as the settings are stored in Windows Registry.
 Will fix it in the next releases.
 On the other hand, no much settings for now.

+### Plans
+The general plan is to debug it endlessly, get tired and forget it eventually.

+But I do have a couple of nice ideas more to implement:
+* Different sound frequency for different languages
+* Mute microphones (and not the LineIn)
+* Mute both Speakers and Microphones
+* Precise mouse mode (i.e. lower DPI on time the CapsLock is pressed)
+* CapsLock Plus - a special mode that involves BlockChain&trade;, Cloud&trade; and Neural Networks&trade; to decide what next action the user is anticipating.